VeDRrana/Android-Basics-Nanodegree-by-Google---My-Projecs/README.md

 - **Networking** - learning how to use Web APIs, basics of networking in Android, including HTTP networking, JSON parsing, and threads.
 - **Data Storage** - working with SQLite databases and Content Providers, which helps to keep data bug-free and allows to share data storage with other developers.

+Click on the project name to see more.

 ## List of Projects Developed during this program:

 ### Project: [Quiz App](https://github.com/VeDRrana/Quiz)